It's official...the Content 10x podcast is one year old!!

 We’ve also talked about how much repurposing potential there is in live video, but whatever you choose, whether it’s a podcast or a video channel or simply a blog, try to spread your content over multiple places to get in front of multiple audiences.

-I have definitely found that podcasting is a long game.
+Podcasting is a long game.

 You have to stay with it.
 Don’t expect too much within the first six months.